Outcome: Very favorable

 In an attempt to learn more about KMC and the contemplated sale, the physicians asked KMC to provide them with board minutes and other financial information.
 KMC refused, arguing that because it is privately owned it does not have to make such a disclosure.
 KMC also contended that the dissident physicians have an ownership interest in a physician-owned hospital that competes with KMC, and it might harm KMC to produce the documents.

 In response, the physicians hired an attorney, Jeffrey C. Grass, to represent them in their battle with KMC.
 Mr. Grass sent KMC a letter demanding an inspection of KMC’s records.
-He contended that KMC was required to produce documents under a provision of the Texas Nonprofit Corporations Act, which requires a Texas nonprofit corporation to make its records available for inspection by the general public.
+He contended that KMC was required to produce documents under a provision of the Texas Nonprofit Corporations Act, which required a Texas nonprofit corporation to make its records available for inspection by the general public.
 KMC refused the request, arguing that it was excused from the disclosure obligation by an exception in the Nonprofit Corporations Act.
 Mr. Grass asserted otherwise.

 KMC sued Mr. Grass, seeking a declaratory judgment as to its obligations to make disclosure to him and his clients.
 The trial court found that KMC was subject to the disclosure requirements under the Texas Nonprofit Corporations Act and ruled in favor of Mr. Grass.
 KMC appealed to the Texas Court of Appeals.